zixoan/iona/README.md

 ### Contributing

 Any contibutions are greatly appreciated.
-Just fork the project, create a new feature, commit and push your changes and open a pull request.
+Just fork the project, create a new feature branch, commit and push your changes and open a pull request.

 ### License